Quran boards: Construction and design

-Qur’an boards are made from locally available woods, such as mahogany or baobab.
+Quran boards are made from locally available woods, such as mahogany or baobab.
 Inks used on the writing boards are typically made from natural pigments that are mixed with charcoal and water.
 In some cases different inks may also include ingredients that are said to be spiritually important, like saffron.
 Some boards have decorative details, like patterns, borders, illumination, or calligraphy.

-Qur’an boards are a cultural link between written Islamic tradition and broader African material culture.
-Qur’an boards have been found to be visually similar to Islamic manuscripts, which feature distinct regional calligraphy and materials.
+Quran boards are a cultural link between written Islamic tradition and broader African material culture.
+Quran boards have been found to be visually similar to Islamic manuscripts, which feature distinct regional calligraphy and materials.
 The designs reflect Islamic manuscript illumination in Islamic West African cultures and include elements such as geometric borders and intricate interlacing patterns and red and black ink.

 Educational use

+Quran board made in Nigeria in the late 19th or early 20th century by a Hausa artist.

-Qur’an boards are used in Islamic education in West Africa (in schools, or madrasas) for learning the Qur’an.
-Students repeatedly copy verses from the Qur’an on the boards to facilitate their memorization and spiritual understanding of the sacred text, but doing so also supports literacy generally.
-Qur’an boards have been used for centuries in West African Qur’anic schools and remain integral despite the introduction of colonial-era education systems that favor blackboards and westernized classrooms.
+Quran boards are used in Islamic education in West Africa (in schools, or madrasas) for learning the Quran.
+Students (called 'talibes') repeatedly copy verses from the Quran on the boards to facilitate their memorization (hifz) and spiritual understanding of the sacred text, but doing so also supports literacy generally.

+Quran boards have been used for centuries in West African Quranic schools and remain integral despite the introduction of colonial-era education systems that favor blackboards and westernized classrooms.